 History of Men’s Evening Gloves: Formal Gloves

-Following on from day gloves comes evening gloves.
+Following on from day gloves came evening gloves.
 Yes, you’ve guessed it, this particular type of hand covering was worn in the evening.
-Unlike today where men often slump home and watch Netflix on the laptop with a glass of wine or bottle of beer (or perhaps that’s just me), men of yesteryear were social piranhas in comparison.
-They would be invited to parties, be the host and entertain at home or go out to the theater.
+Unlike today, where men often slump home and watch Netflix on the laptop with a glass of wine or bottle of beer (or perhaps that’s just me), men of yesteryear were social piranhas in comparison.
+They would be invited to parties, be the host and entertain at home, or go out to the theater.

 White evening gloves were an essential accessory as part of the formal dress uniform, particularly from the 1900s through to the 1920s.
 They were especially essential when dancing with a lady, as to touch her with bare hands was not considered acceptable behavior.
 Besides, you wouldn’t want your sweaty hands to risk soiling your lady friend’s delicate gown.
 Just imagine the embarrassment that this would cause.